sysentive/magento2-logsnag/README.md

 - [X] Add to packagist
 - [ ] Send new shipment event
 - [ ] Send out of stock event
+- [ ] Push stats to LogSnag Insights

 ## Support Us